-How to Prune Apricot Trees in California
+How To Prune Apricot Trees In California

 California apricots are plump and delicious.
 The size and quality of your apricots depend upon how well you care for your trees.
 Pruning your apricot trees correctly is one way to ensure that your trees produce large healthy apricots.
 Learn how to properly prune your California apricot trees so you too can harvest a great crop of fruit.